btf-org/flank/README.md

 Flank is a tool for "go to" engineers.

-It is a bridge from engineer-land (terminal) to user-land (browser).
+It is a bridge that directly connects engineer-land (terminal) to user-land (browser), eliminating many layers of software.

 It works with any language that can be invoked from the terminal (Python, node, R, Rust, etc), because it just forwards `stdout` from your terminal to your browser.
 It can be used to quickly build dashboards/apps, schedule cron jobs, run scripts away from your desk, etc.